Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Adversaries

-In New Crobuzon, anyone is a potentional enemy, but the status of some groups is far more well known; namely the feared enforcers of the state - the militia - and the lackeys of the crimelords - the gang members and gunmen.
-Not forgeting the roving bands of Three Quillers, with whom any average xenian will be familiar.
+In New Crobuzon, anyone is a potential enemy, but the status of some groups is far more well known; namely the feared enforcers of the state - the militia - and the lackeys of the crimelords - the gang members and gunmen.
+Not forgetting the roving bands of Three Quillers, with whom any average xenian will be familiar.

-GM's should feel free to reskin any number of adversaries present in official *Genesys* rulebooks.
+GMs should feel free to reskin any number of adversaries present in official *Genesys* rulebooks.
 Of particular use may be the Sample Adversaries section of the *Expanded Player's Guide* (p.86).
-However, below are some adveraries that PC's may encounter more often, and therefore may benefit from description (mechanical and setting-focussed).
+However, below are some adversaries  that PCs may encounter more often, and therefore may benefit from description (mechanical and setting-focussed).

 ---